 Taking place on June 8 each year, World Ocean Day is for raising awareness of the negative impact of human actions on oceans, and for inspiring positive change.
-As the theme for this year is “Revitalisation: Collective Action for the Ocean” – focusing on actionable steps we can take to restore the oceans to their former glory through collective effort – we’re sharing 8 easy ways to help protect marine life (all from dry land!)
+As the theme for this year is “Planet Ocean: Tides are Changing” – focusing on actionable steps we can take to restore the oceans to their former glory through collective effort – we’re sharing 8 easy ways to help protect marine life (all from dry land!)

 1. BEAT THE MICROBEADS - Despite microbead bans in certain regions, they're still widely used in cosmetic products.
 Washed down the drain, microplastics can have a toxic effect on aquatic life, reducing food intake and damaging health.
 New Plastic Soup Foundation research shows that 87% of products from the 10 best-selling cosmetics brands contain what is classed as microplastics.
 Use their "Beat the Microbead" app to scan personal care products and identify plastic free cosmetics.

 2. FLUSH WITH CARE - What we flush down the toilet can harm our marine environment.
 The Marine Conservation Society advise sticking to ‘the three Ps’ – pee, poo and paper if you are unsure.
 For wet wipes (even if described as biodegradable) look for the industry approved Fine to Flush label.
 Flushing inappropriate items can block up sewers, and pollute beaches and seas.
 It can also negatively impact bathing water quality, which can also be harmful to marine life.